-Kenneth Chua is a partner and the head of Quisumbing Torres' Employment Practice Group and Services Industry Group.
+Kenneth Chua is a partner and the head of Quisumbing Torres' Employment Practice Group.
 He is also a member of the Financial Institutions and Technology, Media & Telecommunications Industry Groups in Manila.
 He participates in initiatives of Baker & McKenzie International of which Quisumbing Torres is a member firm.
 He is a member of Baker McKenzie’s Asia Pacific Employment & Compensation Steering Committee.
 He has 21 years of experience advising clients on various labor and employment issues, including compensation and benefits, employment contract and employee handbook.

 Representative Legal Matters